sourcegraph/about/handbook/product/design/metrics/defining-metrics.md

 # Metrics

-The locations and interaction moments where these events will be collected often must be defined within design artifacts.
+The locations and interaction moments where events will be collected for use in Sourcegraph's product analytics tools often must be defined within design artifacts.

 To define a metric, designers should use a [metric card](https://www.figma.com/file/8qNcDzOXLj1hcOM76WDPN9/%F0%9F%9B%A0Project-Tools?node-id=2597%3A6172) from the [project tools](https://www.figma.com/file/8qNcDzOXLj1hcOM76WDPN9/%F0%9F%9B%A0Project-Tools?node-id=0%3A1&viewport=-1298%2C3150%2C1) library.
 These cards help standardize the names and description of metrics across the product.